 Before we can begin to examine the divine claims of Christ themselves we need to first ask ourselves who Jesus really was?
 Was He a liar, a lunatic, or Lord?
 In this article, we’ll look at the first of those possibilities.
 Did Jesus lie about His divinity?

 In our look into the divine claims of Jesus thus far, we have established two important facts.
 The first of those facts is that Jesus’ divine claims drew directly from what YHWH called Himself in the Old Testament.
 Jesus wasn’t looking to establish a new religion nor did He claim to be a new god.
-Jesus claimed to be the God of Israel, YHWH, the Word made flesh.
+Jesus claimed to be the Son of the God of Israel, YHWH, the Word made flesh.
 This is an important point to keep in mind as we survey this popular objection.

 The second fact we have established is that the claims themselves were not words put into Jesus’ mouth at a later date.
 The claims themselves and the belief that Jesus was divine date back to as close as a couple of years following His death.
 Not even the best skeptics and opponents of the Christian movement dared deny that fact.
 With this established, we needn’t worry about the first possibility of the trilemma that skeptics posit, that Jesus never said what we believe He said.
 The remainder of the trilemma has two traditional problems and one additional problem, all of which are worth looking into.
-The trilemma defence can be summed up thusly,
+The trilemma defense can be summed up thusly,

 - Either Jesus claimed to be divine or He did not.
 This we have already answered in link 1 below.